Most of the time it builds gradually and almost invisibly.

 It can genuinely feel as though the calmer, more reflective part of the mind is becoming harder to access under pressure.

-In reality, your nervous system is operating under conditions where reflective regulation has become significantly harder to sustain consistently.
+When you are experiencing cognitive load, your nervous system is operating under conditions where reflective regulation has become significantly harder to sustain consistently.

 Sometimes the most important shift is recognising overload before emotionally charged interpretations fully take control of behaviour.

-This is explored further in Thought Awareness and Mindfulness — How to Develop Cognitive Clarity, where awareness creates enough separation for mental activity to be observed without every reaction immediately becoming action.
+This is explored further in "Thought Awareness and Mindfulness — How to Develop Cognitive Clarity", where awareness creates enough separation for mental activity to be observed without every reaction immediately becoming action.

 A simple illustration

-Then one evening a difficult message appears.
+Then a difficult message arrives.

-The situation may still be difficult and the emotions may still feel real, but the overload is no longer silently controlling interpretation from the background.
+You recognise that overload itself is influencing interpretation.
+The emotions may still feel real, but they are no longer silently controlling behaviour from the background.

 _________